What does KU mean by "nontraditional student"?

 A precise number is not available due to missing data, so our numbers underestimate the population of nontraditional students who are married, parents, or commuters, especially for students of "traditional" age.
-In the Fall of 1999, there were 3908 identifiable nontraditional undergraduate students enrolled on the main campus.
 We estimate that the total nontraditional, undergraduate population would be closer to 5,000 if data were complete, roughly 25% of KU's undergraduate population.

 Among KU's undergraduates, 7.4% of students are over the age of 25; additional age data are available in the KU Student Profile.
+There are also 1,441 students with military affiliations on campus.
 Students of any age may have nontraditional needs; all students tend to become more "nontraditional" in the sense of becoming more mature and experienced as learners.
 Over a third of nontraditional students are actually of traditional age (39% are age 24 or younger).
 Part-time students and students who have limited financial resources share much in common with many nontraditional students regardless of age.